jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_connection_troubleshooting.md

 ## Troubleshooting

-Check the System Requirements and Known Issues sections of the Spotlight on SQL Server Release Notes.
+Check the System Requirements and Known Issues sections of the Spotlight Enterprise Release Notes.